konradwojda/knu-cdp2-szallitas/README.md

 ./manage.py runserver 8888
 ```

+Instead of load_sample_data you can use `./manage.py import_gtfs` or django admin panel to load your GTFS file.
+You can also use example GTFS in fixtures folder.

 ## Django Admin
 You can access Django Admin site at `/admin/` and use previously set up creditentials to log in.
-There you can manage your models.
+There you can manage your models and import/export GTFS models.
-You can also run `./manage.py shell` to run interactive interpreter.

 ## Tests
 Simply run tests by `./manage.py test`